-Chapter 28 from the Ama audiobook
+Chapter 28 of Ama

 Jason moved in lumbering jumps down the dune, digging his hands into the sand to control his rapid descent.
 Once disturbed, however, the sand had fluid motion and threatened to consume him beneath the deluge.
 Halfway down, he lost all control of his descent and rolled with the arid surf to the valley below, coming to rest flat on his back.

 He sat up and looked across the flat ground towards the next dune.
 He was thankful it looked a lot smaller than the last one.
 For a moment, he listened to the wind and its unsettling aria.
 The song soon died to a monotone soliloquy of muffled words and phrases.
 Although unintelligible to Jason’s observing mind, the desert spoke to his fear with perfect clarity.

 While dusting himself off, he realised he had lost his goggles, kitchen knife and screwdriver during the fall.
 Looking about himself, he saw the glint of metal in the sand a few feet away, scrambled towards it, and reclaimed the screwdriver.
 He looked up and scanned the scar his fall had left down the side of the dune.
 The sound of distant voices jerked him away from his search for the knife and goggles.